individual growth

 5. Self-Actualization - spontaneity, creativity, lack of prejudice, realizing personal potential

 In our practice, clients come to us from all different levels.
-We do our best to listen to where our clients have been and discover where they wish to be.
-Whichever level you find yourself, we will meet you there.
+We do our best to listen to where our clients have been, find out where they are, and discover where they wish to be.
+On whichever level you find yourself, we will meet you there.

 I Believe You!